pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 This function additionally propagates any uncertainty in the price into uncertainty in the value of the basket.

 ### Solana Account Structure
-> It is adviced to use `load_price` above wherever possible as the account structure is designed specific to the Pyth onchain oracle and it is likely to change.
+> Warning: the solana account structure is an internal API that is subject to change.
+Prefer to use load_price when possible.

 Pyth Network has several different types of accounts:
 * Price accounts store the current price for a product